Search for heavy neutral resonances decaying to tau lepton pairs in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 \section{Background estimation}

 The background yields are estimated in discrete intervals (bins) in the variable \mrec, by methods that depend on the SM process and the channel.
 In most cases, these estimates are based on samples of simulated events.
 Differences between data and simulation with respect to the efficiency of triggers, particle ID or isolation, and energy scale and resolution of electrons, muons, jets, and \ptmiss are taken into account with dedicated correction factors whose uncertainties are propagated throughout.
 These correction factors are described in the references cited in Section~\ref{sec:reconstruction}.
 Residual mismodeling can remain due to systematic effects of the theoretical predictions, or to the phase space requirements specific to this analysis or to a specific channel.
 To ensure that the effect of any such mismodeling and its uncertainty in the background yield is accounted for, we evaluate a data-to-simulation scale factor (SF) in a CR.
+The systematic uncertainties in the SFs account for correlations between CRs and between the CRs and SRs.
 Validation tests are performed using additional simulation and data control samples to ensure the correct determination of the SFs and their applicability to the SR background prediction.
-The systematic uncertainties in the SFs account for correlations between the CRs.

 The SFs are found to be approximately independent of \mrec, and are thus applied to the \mrec distributions as bin-independent normalization factors.
 Uncertainties from the residual shape dependence are evaluated as described in Section~\ref{sec:systematics}.
 The SFs are derived for each data-taking year separately, along with their uncertainties and year-to-year correlations.
 The values of the SFs and their uncertainties are given in the following subsections.
 With a few exceptions, these values are consistent with unity.
 In the case of the QCD multijet background, the estimate is derived from the yield measured in dedicated orthogonal data control samples using the ABCD method described in Section~\ref{sec:bkgtaultauh}.
 For SM processes that contribute less than 5\% to the background yield, the simulation is taken directly.